sedostheatre/sedos.co.uk/input/about/faqs.md

 column: 2
 image: /assets/aboutus-howtosucceed.jpg
 RedirectFrom:
   - aboutus/faq.htm
   - pitchprocess.htm
 ---
 ## FAQs

 **Are auditions open to everyone?**

 Absolutely!
-We welcome people of all levels, ages and experience.
+We welcome people of all levels, backgrounds, ages and experience.

 **How do I find out about auditions?**